Islam and violence: Domestic violence

+If a man slaps his wife, Allah will order an angel to slap him 70 times in Hell.

+For a man who hurts his wife, Allah will break his bones on the Day of Judgment, overpower him with fire, and put him into Hell with his hands tied to the back of his neck.

+If a person hurts their wife to the point where she seeks *khula* divorce, Allah will not be pleased with any other punishment except Hell for that person. because Allah becomes angry for the woman just as He becomes angry for the orphan.
+Indeed, Allah and His Messenger are free from whoever harms his wife until she seeks khula from him.

+Hardship in the Grave: A husband who beats his wife will taste the hardship of *Fishare Qabr* (pressure of the grave) when he dies.

+Loss of Divine Friendship: Such persons are not considered friends of Allah, the Prophet, and the Imams.

+Non-Acceptance of Good Deeds and Entering Hell: If a husband mistreats or oppresses his wife, he will bear the same burden and punishment as a wife who mistreats her husband.
+This includes Allah not accepting his daily prayers or any other good deed he performs until he relieves and pleases her.
+He may also be among the first to enter Hell.

 Although Islam permits women to divorce for domestic violence, they are subject to the laws of their nation, which might make it quite difficult for a woman to obtain a divorce.
 In deference to Surah 4:34, many nations with Shari'a law have refused to consider or prosecute cases of domestic abuse.

 Terrorism

 Islamic terrorism is, by definition, religiously-motivated terrorism which is engaged in by Muslim groups or individuals who profess Islamic, Islamic fundamentalist or Islamist motivations or goals.
 In recent decades, incidents of Islamic terrorism have occurred on a global scale, not only in Muslim-majority states in Africa and Asia, but also in Europe, Russia, and the United States, and the targets of these attacks have been Non-Muslims as well as Muslims (Munafiq).
 In a number of the worst-affected Muslim-majority regions, these terrorists have been met by armed, independent resistance groups, state actors and their proxies, and politically liberal Muslim protesters.
 Islamic terrorists have been criticized for justifying violence with not permitted declarations of takfir (excommunication).